vuejs/it.vuejs.org/src/api/index.md

 - **Option: deep**

-  To also detect nested value changes inside Objects, you need to pass in `deep: true` in the options argument.
+  To also detect nested value changes inside Objects, you need to pass in `deep: true` in the opzioni argument.
 Note that you don't need to do so to listen for Array mutations.

   ``` js
   vm.$watch('someObject', callback, {